Which One Do You Need to Use

 Loading...

 Are you active and just left the softball field with a twisted ankle?
-Or are you a weekend warrior and left the emergency room after a sprained knee?
+Or are you a weekend warrior and just left the emergency room after a sprained knee?
 Maybe you are a little older and suffered a fall down the stairs injuring your hip and wrist.
-Do you use a walker, cane, wheelchair or crutches?
+Do you use a walker, cane, wheelchair, or crutches?

 Mobility aids are usually selected based on the type and extent of injury; the support the mobility aid provides; the difficulty of using the aid; and the person's overall fitness.
-One person with a leg fracture may be able to use crutches, while another with an identical injury will be safer and more mobile with a walker.
+One person with a leg fracture may be able to use crutches, while another with an identical injury may be safer and more mobile with a walker.

 Seek professional help in selecting a mobility aid